daizhirui/CamelStudioX_Mac/CamelStudioX/Support/README.md

 ## Version 3.1.2
 ----

 ### Build 16 on 02.05.2018

 - Fix a bug of failing to upload binary since the second upload

+### Build 17 on 02.05.2018

+- Fix a bug of failing to upload binary after serial monitor is opened
+- Fix a bug of "Name disappears" in the project inspector
+- Now serial monitor and uploader can remember the last selected serial port

 ## Version 3.1.1
 ----